← Back to Blog

 You might assume the special education case manager is taking official notes, so you do not need to bother.
 This is a dangerous assumption.
 The official notes are often broad summaries.
 As the general education teacher, you need to know exactly how the meeting impacts your daily instruction.

-Accountability and Protection
+Accountability and Follow-Through

 Continuity of Care